SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ```

 >NOTE: The preceding commands work for the PostgreSQL service provided by EDB on Cloud Foundry.
 For another service, adjust the `create-service` command to fit your environment.

+Version 2.1.1+ of this connector works with the [Azure Open Service Broker for PCF](https://docs.pivotal.io/partners/azure-open-service-broker-pcf/index.html).
+Be sure to set `postgres:client:urlEncodedCredentials` to `true` as this broker may provide credentials that have been URL Encoded.

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.
 See [Reading Configuration Values](#reading-configuration-values).